- Prospective Students

 - Test of English as a Foreign Language (TOEFL): www.toefl.org

 - International English Language Testing System (IELTS): http://www.ielts.org

 - Official transcripts

-- Official score reports for any tests taken (GMAT or GRE, TOEFL or PTE) since your last application
+- Official score reports for any tests taken (GMAT or GRE, TOEFL or IELTS) since your last application

 - An updated professional resume